-TERMS DEFINITIONS B-BBEE Broad-based black economic employment as defined in section 1 of the Broad-Based Black Economic Empowerment Act.
-B-BBEE status level of itor The B-BBEE status received by a measured entity based on its overall performance using the relevant scorecard contained in the codes of Good Practice on Black Economic Empowerment, issued in terms of section 9(1) of the Broad-Based Black Economic Empowerment Act.
-Black Economic Means the Broad Black Economic Empowerment Act Number 53 of Empow erment Act 2003.
-Black d esignated groups Has the meaning assigned to it in the codes of good practice issued in terms of Section 9 (1) of the Broad Based Black Economic Empowerment Act Black p Has the meaning assigned to it in section 1 of the Broad Ba Black Economic Empowerment Act Co-opei ative Means a co-operative registered in terms of the section 7 of the Co-operatives Act, 2005 (Act No. 14 of 2005) Compet itive Bidding Process a competitive bidding process referred to in Regulation 12 (1) (d) of the SCM Regulations.
-Compet itive Bid a bid in terms of a competitive bidding process.
-Means (a) Black designated groups ated groups (b) Black people Designa (c) Women (d) People with disabilities; or (e) Small enternprises, as defined in section 1 of the National Small Enterprise Act No. 102 of 1996 Designa ted sectors Means a sector, sub-sector or industry or product designated in terms of regulation 8(1) (a) of the PPPFA Regulation 2017
+LERMS AN ) DEFINITION S TERMS DEFINITIONS D DDEE Broad-based black economic employment as defined in B-BBEE section 1 of the Broad-Based Black Economic Empowerment Act.
+The R PREE at the second secon B-BBEE stat is level of The B-BBEE status received by a measured entity based on 20 10 VOI:01 its overall performance using the relevant scorecard contained in the codes of Good Breeting contributor • • • The state of Containing the Du Black Economic Empowerment, Issued in terms of section 9(1) of the Broad-Based Black Economic Empowerment Act.
+Black 1 Economic Means the Broad Black Economic Empowerment Act Number Empowerme II ACT 53 of 2003.
+Has the meaning assigned to the unit Black design ated groups Has the meaning assigned to it in the codes of good practice issued in terms of Section 9 (1) of the Broad Based Black · Economic Empowerment Act Black people Has the meaning assigned to it in section 1 of the Broad Based Didok heohle Black Economic Empowerment Act 1857 in 1 Co-operative Means a co-operative registered in terms of the section 7 of the Co-operatives Act, 2005 (Act No. 14 of 2005) Competitive Bidding a competitive bidding process referred to in Regulation 12 (1) Process (d) of the SCM Regulations.
+Competitive E la 🐪 a bid in terms of a competitive bidding process.
+Means an exempted micro enterprise in terms of a code of EME good practice on black economic empowerment issued in terms of the (9) (1) of the Broad-based black economic empowerment Act - no relation to hide an analytic Final award In relation to bids or quotations submitted for a contract, means the final decision on which a bid or quote to accept Formal wri ten price Means quotations referred to in Supply Chain Management quotation Regulation 12 (1) (c) Means the ability of a tandered Functionality Means the ability of a tenderer to provide goods or service in accordance with specifications as set out in the tender ,